Do I need my passport?

 Can I support any of Climate Ride’s beneficiaries on this ride?

 The Glacier National Park Conservancy is the sole beneficiary for this ride.
-All participant fundraising will go towards GNPC and their work in Glacier National Park.
+Proceeds from this event go towards GNPC and their work in Glacier National Park and the Climate Ride cause.
 Because of this, you cannot change your beneficiary selection after registering.